 The UAE Government actively encourages a dynamic media sector throughout the country.
 As a result, media institutions in the UAE have made considerable progress quantitatively and qualitatively in recent years.
-The National Media Council, under the chairmanship of Minister of State, HE Sultan bin Jaber, provides the appropriate regulatory framework, assisted by a consulative council of academics and representatives of media organisations.
+The National Media Council, under the chairmanship of Minister of State, Sultan bin Jaber, provides the appropriate regulatory framework, assisted by a consulative council of academics and representatives of media organisations.

 Regulation of media activities in the UAE is governed by Federal Law No.15 for 1980 on Press and Publications, supplemented by regulations on media content issued on 10 November 2010, and on TV and Radio regulation, issued on 11 May 2011.